 Eyeball Deviled Eggs

-If you are looking for easy Halloween appetizers for party, these bloody eyeball deviled eggs should be on your menu.
+If you are looking for easy Halloween appetizers for a party, these bloody eyeball deviled eggs should be on your menu.
 More ideas and last minute Halloween recipes are at the bottom of this post.

 Tools you need to make these Halloween deviled eggs